jzeimen/PuzzleSolver/README.md

 # Compiling opencv and run

 I am specifically using the 2.4.4 version of the opencv library.
 Here is how I have done it on 2 different computers.
 This is required to run PuzzleSolver.
+I have noticed that some versions on github don't always work, but they usually get fixed so if OSX 2.4.4 doesn't work try 2.4.5.

 ## OSX